Market Cap: 24h Vol: BTC: BTC Dom:

 Euro stablecoins are mostly used in:

-• Decentralized finance (DeFi): Liquidity pools, lending/borrowing, yield farming.
+• Decentralized finance (DeFi): liquidity pools, lending and borrowing, yield farming.

 Europe’s MiCA (Markets in Crypto-Assets) framework seeks to regulate stablecoins more strictly than before, requiring reserve transparency, audits, and consumer protections.